-- 1 (o) A road map of development for both informal economy workers and economic 2 units shall guide the government in all levels in the context of social dialogue. - 3 (p) After formalization, all laws applicable to formal labor and economic units shall apply. - Sec.
-4. Scope.
-This Act shall apply to all workers and economic units including enterprises, entrepreneurs and households in the informal economy, in particular: - (a) those in the informal economy who own and operate economic units, including: - own-account workers; - 11 employers; and

-- members of cooperatives and of social and solidarity economy units; - 14 (b) contributing family workers, irrespective of whether they work in 15 economic units in the formal or informal economy; - (c) employees holding informal jobs in or for formal enterprises, or in or for economic units in the informal economy, including but not limited to those in subcontracting and in supply chains, or as paid domestic workers employed by households; and - 20 (d) workers in unrecognized or unregulated employment relationships. - Sec.
-5. Definition of Terms.
-As used in this Act, the following terms shall mean: - (a) Basic sectors refer to the disadvantaged sectors of Philippine society, namely: farmer-peasant, artisanal fisher folk, workers in the formal sector and migrant workers, workers in the informal sector, indigenous peoples and cultural communities, women, differently-abled persons, senior citizens, victims of calamities and disasters, youth and students, children, and urban poor; - (b) Community Contracting refers to the process of concluding an agreement between a community and a contracting authority, whereby the community (or a section thereof) is responsible for the implementation of the work, and therefore, functions as a contractor;
+2 economic units shall guide the government in all levels in the context of 3 social dialogue.
+4 (p) After formalization, all laws applicable to formal labor and economic units 5 shall apply.
+6 Sec.
+4. Scope. - This Act shall apply to all workers and economic units -7 including enterprises, entrepreneurs and households - in the informal economy, in 8 particular: 9 (a) those in the informal economy who own and operate economic units, 10 including: 11 - own-account workers; 12 - employers; and 13 - members of cooperatives and of social and solidarity economy 14 units 15 (b) contributing family workers, irrespective of whether they work in economic 16 units in the formal or informal economy; 17 (c) employees holding informal jobs in or for formal enterprises, or in or for 18 economic units in the informal economy, including but not limited to those 19 in subcontracting and in supply chains, or as paid domestic workers 20 employed by households; and 21 (d) workers in unrecognized or unregulated employment relationships.
+22 Sec.
+5. Definition of Terms. - As used in this Act, the following terms shall 23 mean: 24 (a) Basic sectors refer to the disadvantaged sectors of Philippine society, 25 namely: farmer-peasant, artisanal fisher folk, workers in the formal sector 26 and migrant workers, workers in the informal sector, indigenous peoples 27 and cultural communities, women, differently-abled persons, senior 28 citizens, victims of calamities and disasters, youth and students, children, 29 and urban poor; 30 (b) Community Contracting refers to the process of concluding an agreement 31 between a community and a contracting authority, whereby the